ibexa/documentation-developer/docs/guide/url_management.md

 ### Enabling automatic URL validation

-To enable automatic URL validation, you set up cron to run the `ezplatform:check-urls` command periodically.
+To enable automatic URL validation, set up cron to run the `ezplatform:check-urls` command periodically.

 For example, to check links every week, add the following script: